 - Loss of a single generator, Transmission Circuit, single pole of a DC Line, shunt device, or transformer forced out of service followed by another single generator, Transmission Circuit, single pole of a different DC Line, shunt device, or transformer forced out of service prior to System adjustments. - 2.
 Local area events affecting the Transmission System such as: - a.
 Loss of a tower line with three or more circuits.
 11 - b.
-Loss of all Transmission lines on a common Right-of-Way11. - c.
+Loss of all Transmission lines on a common Right-of-Way. - c.
 Loss of a switching station or substation (loss of one voltage level plus transformers). - d.
 Loss of all generating units at a generating station. - e.
 Loss of a large Load or major Load center. - 3.
-Wide area events affecting the Transmission System based on System topology such as: - a.
-Loss of two generating stations resulting from conditions such as:
+Wide area events affecting the Transmission System based on System topology such as: